-3. Reflecting on the 3-year trend data, describe/discuss discipline planning related to the following:

-PLAN - 2007-08 Progress - 2008-09 a.
-Curriculum, programs, certificates and degrees (consider changes due to CSU/UC transfer language updates, articulation, workforce and labor market projections, certificate or degree completions, etc.) The Aviation Sciences advisory committee recommended that we offer a course in Glass Cockpits and GPS Navigation.
+3. Reflecting on the 3-year trend data, describe/discuss discipline plann ing related to the following: PLAN - 2007-08 Progress - 2008-09 a.
+Curriculum, programs, certificates and degrees (consider changes due to CSU/UC transfer language updates, articulation, workforce The offering of the Advisory Committee recommended AVIA 145 (Glass Cockpits and GPS Navigation) was delayed by the lead and labor market projections, certificate or degree completions, etc.) aviation instructor being on leave during the Spring '08 and Fall '08 semesters.
+Funding has been obtained from Perkins and we are The Aviation Sciences advisory committee recommended that we offer a course in Glass Cockpits and GPS Navigation.
 That course (AVIA 145) has been developed and approved by the curriculum committee.
-We plan to offer it as soon as we can obtain the software, load it on our computers in the computer lab, and find an instructor to teach the course. b.
-Class scheduling (consider enrollment trends, growth, course rotation, comprehensiveness, etc.) With the exception of the new course recently developed (AVIA 145) we are offering an adequate number of aviation courses/sections at this time.
-We rotate the more advanced courses from one term to another to maximize the enrollment while still offering the course often enough for student convenience.
-We presently have room in our classes for a significant increase in the number of aviation students; therefore, no new class sections (other than AVIA 145) are planned for the next 2 years.
+We planning on finalizing and ordering the software during the Spring '09 semester. plan to offer it as soon as we can obtain the software, load it on our computers in the computer lab, and find an instructor to teach the course.
+The aviation industry has been in a deep slump since the early 2000's.
+Predictions vary as to when the industry will rebound but when it does we can expect a considerable increase in students enrolling in aviation courses.
+We do not anticipate any significant changes to the aviation courses or the aviation program during the next two years. b.
+Class scheduling (consider enrollment trends, growth, course rotation, comprehensiveness, etc.) We are offering an adequate number of aviation courses/sections at this time.
+We rotate the more advanced courses from one term to another to maximize the enrollment while still offering the course